• Home

 • Halloween Time at Disneyland– Halloween Time is kicking off on August 22nd.
 There will be decorations, holiday treats, Haunted Mansion Holiday and other ride overlays, merch, and more!
 You can read all about what you can expect during Halloween time here

 • Oogie Boogie Bash is kicking off before Halloween Time this year.
 These events will be held on August 17th, 19th, 21st, 24th, 26th, 28th, and 31st.
 Oogie Boogie is a separate ticket event that is not included in your theme park admission, and California Adventure will close early those days at 6 pm to all guests who do not have tickets to the after hours event.
 Guests with Oogie Boogie tickets will be allowed to enter DCA at 3pm with their OBB event ticket.
-You can read all about Oogie Boogie Bash and what it includes here.
+Tickets go on sale June 26 to the general public no earlier than 9 am pst on the Disneyland website.
+Check out my post on Oogie Boogie Bash for everything you need to know.

 Weather in August is much like weather in July, expect at least mid 80’s if not higher and lows in the mid 60’s or 70’s, make sure you pack smart and bring things to help you stay cool, hydrated, and comfortable.
 You can find my favorite items for hot days in the parks here.